rotemdan/lzutf8.js/README.md

     - C++ : 30-40MB/s compression, 300-500MB/s decompression (unreleased, may be improved in the future)
   - Reasonable compression ratio - excellent for shorter strings (<32k), but less efficient for longer ones.
   - Conceived with web and mobile use cases in mind.
 Algorithm was designed for and implemented in Javascript from the very beginning.
-  - Simple and easy-to-use API that's consistent across all platforms, both in the browser and in Node.js
+  - Simple and easy-to-use API that's consistent across all platforms, both in the browser and in Node.js.
-  - 100% patent-free
+  - 100% patent-free.

-Quick start:
+#Quick start

   - Try the [online demo](https://rotemdan.github.io/lzutf8/Demo/) to quickly test and benchmark different inputs.
-  - Download the [latest compiled script](https://raw.githubusercontent.com/rotemdan/lzutf8-js/master/ReleaseBuild/lzutf8.js) (or the [minified version](https://raw.githubusercontent.com/rotemdan/lzutf8-js/master/ReleaseBuild/lzutf8.min.js))
+  - Download the [latest compiled script](https://raw.githubusercontent.com/rotemdan/lzutf8-js/master/ReleaseBuild/lzutf8.js) (or the [minified version](https://raw.githubusercontent.com/rotemdan/lzutf8-js/master/ReleaseBuild/lzutf8.min.js)).
   - Run the [automated tests](https://rotemdan.github.io/lzutf8/Tests/).
-  - Run the [core benchmarks](https://rotemdan.github.io/lzutf8/Benchmarks/) (**note: in development, only a handful are currently available**)
+  - Run the [core benchmarks](https://rotemdan.github.io/lzutf8/Benchmarks/) (*note: in development, only a handful are currently available*).

 #General characteristics

-Design objectives and special properties:
+*Design objectives and special properties:*

   - Allows incremental compression and decompression with any arbitrary partitioning of the source material
   - Individually compressed blocks can be freely concatenated and yield a valid compressed stream that may be decompressed as a single unit